Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 Once the report has been processed, download and open the report.

-Add new convert keywords
+Add new Converting Keywords

 You will filter the report for any “Customer Search Term” that converted as an order, and filter match type to exclude “Exact”.